newatoms/guides/turn-a-pitch-into-a-publishable-blog-post/readme.md

 Before we start the tricky stuff, you should first get a glimpse into how we work.
 At New Atoms, everyone works asynchronously.
 This means that nothing you do can depend on something that came before or after it.
 This enables us to work in a process wherein everyone can do what they think they are able to add the most value to at that moment, and everything we create is continuously integratable.
 This means that everything we do should add to the bigger whole and is able to stand on its own, no matter how small the implementation.

-To enable us to work in this way, we work with an [Achievables board](https://github.com/newatoms/guides/tree/ready/board-guide) which we fill with user stories, which are more in-depth version of todo post-its.
+To enable us to work in this way, we work with an [Achievables board](https://github.com/newatoms/guides/tree/ready/board-guide) which we fill with user stories, which are a more in-depth version of todo post-its.

 ## How to create and fulfill a user story for a blog post